Nurses have a responsibility to take action when they see unsafe practice or unprofessional conduct.

 When applicable, BCCNM tries to work consensually with nurses to establish voluntary risk mitigation - measures that will protect the public during the investigation period.

 Common measures include the nurse agreeing to:

-Health Professions Act states no action for damages may be brought against a person for making a report in good faith where the person has a legal duty by the college to report.
-Nurses in all positions and settings have a legal and ethical duty to report incompetent or impaired practice, or unethical conduct of any regulated health professional.
+The Health Professions Act states no action for damages may be brought against a person for making a report in good faith where the person has a legal duty by their regulatory college to report.
+Nurses in all positions and settings have a legal and ethical duty as outlined in the HPA to report incompetent or impaired practice, or unethical conduct of any regulated health professional.

 The Duty to Report practice standard gives more information and guidance about your legal and professional obligations.

 Generally, formal complaints or reports must be in writing and signed.
 During the Professional Conduct Review process, the reported nurse gets a copy of the complaint including the complainant's name.